 The Great Lake Trail is fast becoming known as one of the best mountain bike trails in Australasia.
-The flowing 71km grade 3 journey takes you through beautiful native bush around the western bays of Lake Taupō, past epic waterfalls and across steep ravines, with stunning views across the lake to the volcanoes of Tongariro National Park.
-The trail is broken up into three key sections: Waihaha, Kawakawa and W2K and is rideable year-round as part of the Nga Haerenga New Zealand Cycle Trail network.
+The flowing 71km grade 3 journey takes you through beautiful native bush around the western bays of Lake Taupo, past epic waterfalls and across steep ravines, with stunning views across the lake to the volcanoes of Tongariro National Park.
+The trail is broken up into three key sections: Waihaha, Kawakawa and W2K and is rideable year-round as part of the Nga Haerenga - The New Zealand Cycle Trails network.

 For the best experience base yourself in Kinloch and pick and choose your sections based on fitness and experience.
-The picturesque village of Kinloch is set on a quiet bay 20 minutes northwest of Taupō town and offers a handful of bike-friendly B&B’s and accommodation options, with several shuttles and guiding companies operating out of the village.
-Find out more about the Great Lake Trail.
+The picturesque village of Kinloch is set on a quiet bay 20 minutes northwest of Taupo town and offers a handful of bike-friendly B&B’s and accommodation options, with several shuttles and guiding companies operating out of the village.

-If you’re riding from Taupō town you can either start at the Control Gates bridge or at Spa Thermal Park – take your togs and enjoy the free geothermal hot springs at Otumuheke Stream.
+If you’re riding from Taupo town you can either start at Gates Park or at Spa Thermal Park – take your togs and enjoy the free geothermal hot springs at Otumuheke Stream.
 A tunnel running under SH1 from Kefi at the Hub connects you into Craters Mountain Bike Park; crisscrossing within the Wairakei Forest featuring over 50km of expertly built, flowing cross country and downhill trails ranging from grade 2 to 5.